linear-b/gitstream/docs/automations/percent-new-code/README.md

 ---
-title: Calculate the Percentage of New Code
+title: Automation - Calculate the Percentage of New Code
 description: Indicate the amount of new code contained in a PR.
 category: [review]
 ---